Thykof/dusa-auto-pool/README.md

 ## Description

-This program is a bot that automatically balance the liquidity to the Dusa pool.
+This program is a bot that adds and automatically rebalances liquidity to one or two Dusa pools: WETH-WMAS and USDC-WMAS.

-The bot will add 99% of your tokens to the liquidity pool, and check every 5 minutes if the pool is unbalanced.
-If the pool is unbalanced, the bot will remove liquidity to the pool and add liquidity again to the active bin.
+The bot will start by adding 99% of your available tokens to the liquidity pool.
+It is designed to add all liquidity in the center bin in order to increase the generated fees.
+The bot will then check every 5 minutes if the added liquidity is out of range.
+In that case the bot will rebalance the liquidity by first removing it and re-adding it to the active bin.

-The bot will increase allowance to the router contract if needed.
+The bot will increase allowance to the router contract for the relevant tokens when needed.

-The liquidity is added on one bin to increase the fees generated.
+Please note that the bot needs MAS wrapped into WMAS to work, don't forget to manually wrap the amount of MAS you want to be available to the bot using the wrap function on Dusa.

 ## Parameters